semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 2. Within the autofix test file, enter the expected result of applied autofix rule to the test code.
 3. Run `semgrep --test` to verify that your autofix test file is correctly detected.

 When you use `semgrep --test`, Semgrep applies the autofix rule to the original test code (`path/to/rule.py`), and then verifies whether this matches the expected outcome defined in the autofix test file (`path/to/rule.fixed.py)`.
-If there is a mismatch, the line diffs are printed.```
-   If there is a mismatch, the line diffs will be printed.
+If there is a mismatch, the line diffs are printed.

 :::info
-Hint: Creating an autofix test for a rule with autofix can take less than a minute with the following flow of commands:
+**Hint**: Creating an autofix test for a rule with autofix can take less than a minute with the following flow of commands:
 ```sh
 cp rule.py rule.fixed.py
 semgrep --config rule.yaml rule.fixed.py --autofix
 ```

-These commands apply the rule's autofix to the test code.
-It is advised to manually inspect whether the fix behaves as expected (e.g. using `vimdiff rule.py rule.fixed.py`).
+These commands apply the autofix of the rule to the test code.
+After Semgrep delivers a fix, inspect whether the outcome of this fix looks as expected (for example using `vimdiff rule.py rule.fixed.py`).
 :::

 ## Example